FUGUE STATE debut single from South Shields band Class Gymnast

 Alikivi January 2026

-RIGHT TIME, RIGHT PLACE?
+RIGHT PLACE, RIGHT TIME?

-A lot is made of right time right place to help bring success.
-But you can’t get past the sheer amount of hard work, every time giving 100% and never complaining.
+A lot is made of being in the right place at the right time to help bring success.
+But you can’t get past the sheer amount of hard work put in, every time giving 100% and never complaining.
 There is no substitute for rehearsal and when the opportunity presents itself you’ve got to be ready to take it.
 A snapshot of a story taken from Sting’s autobiography Broken Music hits the mark.
 This all happened within a few heady months during 1978.

-The Police went out on a UK tour to open for Spirit led by Randy California.
+The Police went out on a UK tour to open for Spirit led by guitarist Randy California.
 They won over a hippy audience and released their single Roxanne.
 Their record company A&M fully supported the record but money wasn’t rolling in yet.

 To pay rent on his London flat Wallsend born Sting was still filming a few adverts and bit part in films.
 The Great Rock n Roll Swindle was one, although his scene ended up on the cutting room floor.
 ‘I was grateful, however, for the 125 quid at the end of the day’ said Sting.